gollum/gollum/README.md

 1. Navigate to your git repository (wiki) via the command line.
 2. Run: `gollum`.
-3. Open `http://localhost:4567` in your browser.
+3. Open `http://127.0.0.1:4567` in your browser.

 This will start up a web server (WEBrick) running Gollum with a web interface, where you can view and edit your wiki.
+Of course, you can also run `gollum /path/to/your/wiki`.

 ### Running from source